Buses in London: London Passenger Transport Board to London Regional Transport

 In 1912, the Underground Electric Railways Company of London (UERL), which at that time owned most of the London Underground, bought the LGOC.
 In 1933, the LGOC, along with the rest of the UERL, became part of the new London Passenger Transport Board (LPTB).
 The name London General was replaced by London Transport, which became synonymous with the red London bus.

 Bus numbers were first used in 1906.
-When the independent firms started in 1922, they used General route numbers, along with alphabetical suffixes to denote branch routes.
+When the independent firms started in 1922, they used General route numbers, along with alphabetical suffixes to denote branch routes, so, for instance, the 36A ran parallel to the 36 for most of its route.
 In 1924, under the London Traffic Act, the Metropolitan Police was authorised to allocate route numbers, which all buses had to carry.

+Under the direction of the Chief Constable responsible for traffic, A. E. Bassom, the LGOC were allocated numbers 1-199; the independent bus companies 200-299; country routes north of the Thames, working into the Metropolitan Police area, 300-399; country routes south of the Thames, working into the Metropolitan Police area, 400-499; Thames Valley routes working into the Met area, 500-510.
+All short, early morning, weekend or other special duties were to be given a suffix from the alphabet.
+To make way for these suffixes, previous suffix routes, denoting a branch, had to be renumbered in the one hundreds, so therefore, 36A became 136.
+Soon there were not enough route numbers and the police had to allocate 511-599 to the independents and 600-699 to the LGOC.

 This ultimately led to chaos, and in the London Passenger Transport Act 1933 the power to allocate route numbers was taken away from the police and handed once again to professional busmen.
 Suffixes were gradually abolished over the decades, the last such route in London being the 77A, which became the 87 in June 2006.

 The LPTB, under Lord Ashfield, assumed responsibility for all bus services in the London Passenger Transport Area, an area with a radius of about 30 miles from Central London.
 This included the London General country buses (later to be London Transport's green buses), Green Line Coaches and the services of several Tilling Group and independent companies.